mdn/css-examples/README.md

 This repository contains examples of CSS usage.

+The "animation-frames-timing-function" directory contains a simple example that demonstrates the difference between the step() timing function available for CSS animations and transitions, and the new frames() timing function.
+[Run the example live](http://mdn.github.io/css-examples/animation-frames-timing-function/).

 The "counter-style-demo" directory contains a demo for the [@counter-style documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/@counter-style).
 See the live demo [here](https://mdn.github.io/css-examples/counter-style-demo/).

 The "editable-examples" directory contains CSS examples that are intended to be embedded in MDN pages as live editable samples.